hawleyfarm/hawleyfarm.github.com/content/booking.md

 **For all new bookings, if Government action concerning Covid 19 results in you being prevented from travelling we will refund all monies paid.**

-We are taking booking for this wintertime from one household only.
-From tiers 1 and 2 areas.
+We are taking booking for this wintertime,  From tiers 1 and 2 areas in groups of a single household or support bubble..
 Devon is currently tier 2.

 Bookings are managed through Devon Farms, a cooperative of farming holiday providers.
 Please see the booking form below.